akka/akka-http/docs/src/main/paradox/scala/http/client-side/host-level.md

 ## Requesting a Host Connection Pool

-The best way to get a hold of a connection pool to a given target endpoint is the @scala[`Http().cachedHostConnectionPool(...)`]@java[`Http.get(system).cachedHostConnectionPool(...)`] method, which returns a `Flow` that can be "baked" into an application-level stream setup.
+The best way to get a hold of a connection pool to a given target endpoint is the @scala[`Http().cachedHostConnectionPool(...)`]@java[`Http.get(system).cachedHostConnectionPool(...)`] method, which returns a @unidoc[Flow] that can be "baked" into an application-level stream setup.
 This flow is also called a "pool client flow".

 The connection pool underlying a pool client flow is cached.
-For every `ActorSystem`, target endpoint and pool configuration there will never be more than a single pool live at any time.
+For every @unidoc[ActorSystem], target endpoint and pool configuration there will never be more than a single pool live at any time.

 Also, the HTTP layer transparently manages idle shutdown and restarting of connection pools as configured.